-Work also continued on a significant project that will ultimately result in a new Enterprise Resource Planning ("ERP") and Customer Relationship Management ("CRM") solutions.
-Tool selection analysis and the required procurement processes are being completed, with the implementation of the new solutions scheduled to begin in early 2018.
-This initiative will take several years to complete and will ultimately involve the majority of back-office processes.
-A phased approach will be undertaken to manage implementation risks.
+Work also continued in 2019 on a significant project that will ultimately result in the implementation of a new Enterprise Resource Planning ("ERP") and Customer Relationship Management ("CRM") solutions.
+This initiative will take several years to complete and will ultimately involve the majority of 407 ETR back-office processes and systems.
+During 2019, various development activities for the CRM and ERP implementation were completed.
+Implementation efforts will continue throughout 2020.
+A phased approach has been undertaken to manage implementation risks and 407 ETR has developed a release strategy that will balance the demands of introducing functionality while assuring quality and stability of business operations.

-Cantoll also continued with modifications to the tolling services for Highway 407 (See "Description of the Business - Highway 407").
-In 2016, enhancements were required to accommodate the construction of Phase 2a of Highway 407, which opened to traffic on January 2, 2018.
-These enhancements were developed, tested, and demonstrated to the Ontario Ministry of Transportation ("MTO").
+Cantoll also continued with enhancing capacity to provide tolling services for the Province of Ontario's Highway 407 (See "Description of the Business - Highway 407").
+In 2019, all remaining development activities were successfully completed to support the implementation of Phase 2b, which opened to traffic on December 9, 2019 and completed the construction of Highway 407.